thesmiley1/snapraid-btrfs-wrapper/CONTRIBUTING.md

     of the static analysis programs.
 This got so far as commitlint, which has a configuration file in javascript.
 ESLint's configuration is fairly enormous, so it stopped there.
+- Why is there so much CI/CD automation for just a simple shell script?
+  - See above.
+I wanted to take a deeper dive into the subject and used this project to experiment.

 <!-- Links -------------------------------------------------------------------->